• Skip to main content

 Bonfire (photo: Georgiana Avram)

-For those who enjoy spending time outdoors, bonfire gatherings are one of the most awaited activities of summer.
+For those who enjoy spending time outdoors, bonfire parties are one of the most awaited fun activities of summer.
+We've created the perfect bonfire checklist of top tips and fun ideas to help you make the most of it.

-They're fun for everyone involved and a great way to relax and enjoy life with those closest to you.
+They're a fun activity for everyone involved and a great way to relax and enjoy life with those closest to you.

-If you've been invited to a bonfire, you'll want to make sure and bring the right things.
+If you've been invited to a bonfire night, you'll want to make sure and bring the right things.
 There are many unique ideas in this regard.

 If you find it challenging to get ready for an upcoming bonfire party, we've got your back.

-Below is a list of items that you can bring to help create the perfect bonfire.
+Below is a list of items that you can bring to help create the perfect bonfire experience.

 Firewood

 This one is obvious.
-You can't have a big, beautiful bonfire without natural fuel.
+You can't have a big, beautiful bonfire without fuel wood.

 So, why not bring some yourself?
 The host may already have firewood, but having extra can't hurt.